omegasemantic/omegasemantic.github.io/_prose/rosengrep.md

 But will we obtain a drink?
 The exterior is pliant yet I am unable to effect a breach.

-I still have my flute, said Rosen.
+I still have my f nnlute, said Rosen.
 I will stop the holes and insert the end of my flute inside.

 \*